Mortal – Meaning, Definition, and Explanation

 What does Mortal mean in English?

-Mortal means "subject to death" and describes the finitude of life.
+Mortal means "sterblich" (mortal) and describes the finitude of life.

 Who is considered Mortal?